roja/roja.github.io/_posts/2014-07-30-dispatches-on-scalability-july-16th-to-july-30th-2014.md

 published: true
 ---

+## Thoughts on scale ##

+Recommendation engines, relevant products, it seems everyone is interested in collaborative filtering at the moment.
+The chaps at [databricks have written a little starter artical](http://databricks.com/blog/2014/07/23/scalable-collaborative-filtering-with-spark-mllib.html "collaborative filtering in mlib") on how it can all be achieved through the use of Spark Mlib, it cuts right to the facts and shows off some of the power behind the spark cluster computing system and the machine learning tools available in mlib.

+Big Data.
+No, not a billion rows in a database, try 20 terabytes of new data and 10 petabytes of data overall.
+This [excellent read from the people at pinterest](http://engineering.pinterest.com/post/92742371919/powering-big-data-at-pinterest "big data at pinterest") outlines how they leverage Hadoop and AWS to handle their vast data acquisition and storage challenges and power some of their most important user facing features.
+If nothing else it's fantastic to see how their original platform handled there huge rate of growth!

+The CDN has become the mainstay of delivering web content for most of the major players on the web.
+By offloading the delivery of simple static assets it’s possible to free up systems best used to build dynamic pages and with more advanced techniques it's even possible to improve the performance of the dynamic content too.
+In [this article Chris Ueland](http://www.scalescale.com/rolling-your-own-cdn-build-a-3-continent-cdn-for-25-in-1-hour "build your own cdn"), president of maxcdn, walks though how to build up the basics of a CDN using just $25 of hosting and an hour of your life.
+It's simple, far from production ready, but gives a good insight into the fundamentals of how what a CDN really is underneath all the marketing.

+Graph databases seem to be making a comeback and not without reason.
+In this blogpost we [explore if there is a different approach to exploring events](http://snowplowanalytics.com/blog/2014/07/28/explorations-in-analyzing-web-event-data-in-graph-databases "web events in a graph database") by storing them as a graph and leveraging the powerful traversal powers of Neo4J to build new insight from the same old data.

 ## Scalability in software ##

 The ever dependable [elasticsearch released version 1.3.0](http://www.elasticsearch.org/blog/elasticsearch-1-3-0-released "elasticsearch released version 1.3.0")  bringing a whole host of performance and security improvements to one of the most useful tools we have for bringing search to large web deployments.
 There aggregations are really coming of age and offering a simple, explorable and high performance alternative to traditional approaches especially when coupled with their kibana dashboard.
 Watch out splunk!